ellraiser/love-build/readme.md

 ## Todo
 **.AppImages for Linux export**
 Currently the `love-squashfs` lib handles decompressing squashfs binaries fine, however resquashing them has an issue I'm working on.
-At the moment the Linux export just uses the same AppImage directory format with a `AppRun` entrypoint and fused binary, which will work fine for most distros so no harm there.
+At the moment the Linux export just uses the same AppImage directory format with a `AppRun` entrypoint and fused binary, which will work fine for most distros so no harm there (and also works a bit better for Steam distribution)

-Once the lib issues are fixed we'll be able to export as a proper `.AppImage`, but I think we should still keep the `-linux.zip` output as an option for people who want it, similar to the additional 32bit option windows has.
+Once the lib issues are fixed we'll be able to export as a proper `.AppImage` if needed, but I think we should still keep the `-linux.zip` output as an option for people who want it, similar to the additional 32bit option windows has.

----

 **Windows.exe metadata**
 The current `love-exedit` module is very basic and only lets you modify ICON resources at the moment.
-I've made some work on parsing the VERSION_INFO to change the name/description, but it still needs finishing off and writing the changes before all the metadata stuff is finished.
+I've made some work on parsing the VERSION_INFO to change the name/description, but it still needs finishing off and writing the name/version changes before all the metadata stuff is finished.

----

-**Distributing lovebuild as .love file**
-We *could* make the builder more portable and distribute as a `.love` - this would make it a smaller file to download BUT it'd mean we'd be using whatever version of LÖVE the developer has locally, if they're using 11.X (or older) a bunch of things will fail as `love-build` itself was built with 12.0 and uses some of the newer methods internally.

-The main issues we would have are replacing `mountFullPath` (would need to be replaced with terminal commands), and the `https` module.
-We only use http.request for downloading the source initially, however as it's an SSL endpoint (github releases), we would need `lua-https` - we can't just use luasocket.
-However `lua-https` has not been built for MacOSX ARM64 yet so we wouldn't have complete support but this would be the best option if someone can build it for the project.

-I think even then, distributing as a `.love` file that works with 11.X we would still have issues with older builds and I think it's more consistent to offer a pre-built application and not have to worry about what a dev might have locally

----

 See [todo.md](todo.md) for stuff planned in future